RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/Activity Feed Component/Activity Feed Component.md

 :::tip

-You can also press Cntrl + Enter to Submit the note.
+You can also press Ctrl + Enter to Submit the note.

 :::